 wednesday late start

-- Jamestown and Gold Hill start times will not change.
+- Gold Hill, Jamestown, and Nederland Elementary School start times will not change.

 Solving a Long-Standing Issue and Reducing Disparity

 Providing equal instructional time for all students aligns with the strategic plan.

 This change comes out of discussions the district has been having for years and aligns with our new strategic plan.
 In 2016, the Ideal School Day Task Force made several recommendations to adjust the school day schedule to serve students better, including providing a standard length of day for students at each level.
 In 2019, BVSD implemented the group’s recommendation to push back high school start times to align with research that says adolescents need to start their school day later.

 The current recommendations for the new bell time schedule came from the work of a 22-person district stakeholder team in 2019-20 that included principals from all levels, the Boulder Valley Education Association and district staff.
 All Together for All Students, the district’s strategic plan, aims to reduce disparities in achievement due to systemic inequities.
 Creating a uniform length of day for students at each level is one step toward reducing disparities in our system.